 - Management's Discussion and Analysis

 - Basic Financial Statements:

-- o Statement of Net Position
+- Statement of Net Position

-- o Statement of Revenues, Expenses, and Changes in Net Position
+- Statement of Revenues, Expenses, and Changes in Net Position

 - Statement of Cash Flows

-- o Notes to Financial Statements
+- Notes to Financial Statements

 - Other Required Supplementary Information

 Measurement Focus and Basis of Accounting.
 Basis of accounting refers to when revenues, expenses, assets, deferred outflows of resources, liabilities, and deferred inflows of resources, are recognized in the accounts and reported in the financial statements.
 Specifically, it relates to the timing of the measurements made, regardless of the measurement focus applied.
 The University's financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities, and deferred inflows of resources resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
-Revenues, expenses, gains, losses, assets, deferred outflows of resources of resources, liabilities, and deferred inflows of resources inflows of resources resulting from exchange takes place.
-Revenues, expenses, gains, losses, assets, deferred outflows of resources are recognized when the exchange takes place.
-Revenues, expenses, gains, losses, assets, assets, deferred outflows of resources are outflows of resources are outflows of resources, liabilities, and deferred inflows of resources resulting from nonexchange activities are generally recognized when all applicable eligibility requirements, including time requirements, are met.
+Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities, and deferred inflows of resources resulting from nonexchange activities are generally recognized when all applicable eligibility requirements, including time requirements, are met.
 The University follows GASB standards of accounting and financial reporting.